mhcrnl/ogcalc/doc/ogcalc.rst

 Analysis
 --------

-The \function{main} function is responsible for constructing the user interface, connecting the signals to the signal handlers, and then entering the main event loop.
+The :c:func:`main` function is responsible for constructing the user interface, connecting the signals to the signal handlers, and then entering the main event loop.
 The more complex aspects of the function are discussed here.